valentinevln27/stage_m2_croisic/script_python/explaining_scripts_eng.md

 This script analyzes and visualizes storm surge data from sea level data at Le Croisic during the Xynthia storm event, comparing scenarios with and without a storm surge barrier.

 ## [tide_comparison](https://gitlab.univ-nantes.fr/vanleene-v-1/croisic_stage/-/blob/main/script_python/tide_comparison_v5.py)
-This script (version 5) reads predicted tidal gauge data and, for i signals, a signal is extracted from a specific point in a simulation with a given value of the Strickler coefficient (Ks).
-It is important to note that each simulation with a Ks value contains six distinct points.
+This script (version 5) reads predicted tidal gauge data and, for i signals, a signal is extracted from a specific point in a simulation with a given value of the Strickler coefficient (Ks) or roughness length (z₀).
 <br>
 Then, for similar time steps, the predicted tide values from the tide gauge and the simulated values from a given point are gathered into a dataframe to conduct a comparative study.
 This analysis is based on the calculation of three error metrics: MAE (Mean Absolute Error), RMSE (Root Mean Square Error), and Pbiais (percentage bias).
 <br>
 Finally, the MAE, RMSE, and Pbiais results are displayed for each simulation.
-Specifically, for a simulation with a given Ks value, and for each storm studied.
+Specifically, for a simulation with a given Ks or z₀ value, and for each storm studied.

 ## [trimming](https://gitlab.univ-nantes.fr/vanleene-v-1/croisic_stage/-/blob/main/script_python/trimming.py)
 This script trims a .slf layer from a mesh whose nodes contain bathymetry values.
 Thus, when the bathymetry value of a point exceeds a defined maximum value, it is replaced by this maximum value.